-Cape Canyon is one of two submarine canyons off the west coast of South Africa and this broader area has been recognized as important in three systematic conservation plans.
+Cape Canyon is one of two submarine canyons off the west coast of South Africa (the other being the Cape Point Valley) and this broader area, including St Helena Bay, has been recognized as important in three systematic conservation plans.
 Both benthic and pelagic features are included, and the area is important for pelagic fish, foraging marine mammals and several threatened seabird species.
 The canyon and a muddy habitat on the shelf edge are habitat types of limited extent and are considered Critically Endangered.
 There is evidence that the submarine canyon hosts fragile habitat-forming species, and there are other unique and potentially vulnerable benthic communities in the area.
 The hard ground areas, particularly those outside of the trawl footprint, are also likely to be susceptible to damage and there are increasing petroleum and mining applications in this area.
-There are several small coastal MPAs within this area.
+There are several small coastal MPAs within the EBSA.

 Introduction of the area

-This area extends from the Sixteen Mile Beach MPA to include Langebaan Lagoon, Marcus, Malgas and Jutten islands, the Cape Canyon submarine canyon and adjacent shelf edge, and part of St Helena Bay.
+Cape Canyon and Associated Islands, Bays and Lagoon is bounded along the shore from the Sixteen Mile Beach MPA in the south to about 10 km south of Lamberts Bay in the north, extending further offshore in the southern part compared to the northern part.
+The focus area includes Langebaan Lagoon, Saldanha Bay, Marcus, Malgas and Jutten islands, the Cape Canyon submarine canyon and adjacent shelf edge, and has been extended to include the whole of St Helena Bay.
 This area was identified as a priority area through a national plan to identify areas for offshore protection (Sink et al., 2011) and by a systematic biodiversity plan for the west coast (Majiedt et al., 2013).
 It was also identified as an important area for pelagic ecosystems and species (Grantham et al., 2011).

 Description of location